kazchiong/lost-and-found-android-app/README.md

 Allow Gradle dependencies to sync completely.

-Update the API base URL in the application source code so it points to your backend server.
+Update the API base URL in the application source code so it points to your local backend server.

 #### 3. Run the Application

-Launch an Android emulator or connect a physical Android device.

-Build and run the project from Android Studio.
+Build and run the project from Android Studio using either:

+* An Android emulator, or
+* A physical Android device connected via USB.

+The Android application will communicate with the local PHP backend through the configured API endpoints.

 ## Notes